EladBeber/CTFlearn-Writeups/Forensics/07601/README.md

 ## Solution

-While download the challenge we are getting a rar file and inside him a pdf file with the name "The Flag.pdf"\
+After download the challenge we are getting a rar file and inside him a pdf file with the name "The Flag.pdf"\
 But the pdf is protect by a password, So lets think.

 We are getting in this ctf 2 hints: